Miraj98/decentralised-voting-azure/README.md

+# Demo
+### You can view the demo at https://miraj98.github.io/azure-voting-client

 # Decentralised voting Azure

 1. Using uPort mobile app to issue Voter ID credentials.
 These credentials will be in the form of "Verifiable credentials"